Why a Notice of Intent to File Lien is Crucial

 What is a Notice of Intent to File Lien?

-A Notice of Intent to File Lien is a formal warning sent to the property owner.
+A Notice of Intent to File Lien, also known as an intent to lien, is a formal warning sent to the property owner.
 It tells them you plan to file a mechanics lien because you haven’t been paid.
 This notice is a legal document that says you mean business.

 Why is a Notice of Intent to File Lien Important?